Giles Duley: TV & Media Appearances

+Duley has been interviewed for BBC Radio 4’s The Food Programme and contributed to Last Word’s obituary of EMERGENCY founder Gino Strada following his passing in 2021.
+He has appeared on a number of podcasts including Catherine Fairweather’s Voices from the Frontline in collaboration with Frontline Club.

 Humanitarian and charity work

 In 2017 Duley founded Legacy of War Foundation, a charity working to support communities affected by conflict.
-He is currently CEO of the organisation which operates projects in countries including Rwanda, Lebanon and Ukraine, and seeks to challenge neocolonial paradigms in the development sector.
-The street artist Banksy launched a limited run of unique screenprints in 2022 to raise funds for their work in Ukraine explaining, "in Ukraine I saw a Legacy of War team sweep in and provide medical aid, attention, heaters, fresh water and a friendly face to some very desperate people in a bombed out building.
+He is currently CEO of the organisation which operates in countries including Rwanda, Lebanon and Ukraine, and seeks to challenge neocolonial paradigms in the development sector with projects including Land for Women which buys and transfers land to women’s cooperatives.
+In 2022 street artist Banksy launched a limited run of unique screenprints in 2022 to raise funds for their work in Ukraine explaining, "in Ukraine I saw a Legacy of War team sweep in and provide medical aid, attention, heaters, fresh water and a friendly face to some very desperate people in a bombed out building.
 They also lent me one of their ambulances to work from, which turned out to be extremely useful when an angry babushka found me painting on her building and called the Police”.
 In 2023, the organisation partnered with President of Ukraine Volodymyr Zelenskyy's fundraising initiative United24 to fund the reconstruction of residential buildings in Kyiv oblast with a single released by Robert Del Naja of the band Massive Attack, and Sviatoslav Vakarchuk of Ocean Elzy.

+In 2023 Duley was announced as Angelia Jolie’s Corporate Impact Advisor for her New York-based Atelier Jolie.
+The pair were photographed by Annie Leibowitz for Vogue.

-Duley is the first United Nations Global Advocate for Persons with Disabilities in Conflict and Peacebuilding Settings.
-He is also a campaigner for inclusivity in the creative industry, most especially within TV and photography.
+From 2022-2025 Duley was the first United Nations Global Advocate for Persons with Disabilities in Conflict and Peacebuilding Settings.
+Following the completion of his three year term, he criticised the failure of the UN system as well as the performative inclusion of people with disabilities in advocacy.
+He is a campaigner for inclusivity in the creative industry, most especially within TV and photography.

 Honours and awards

 Duley is a recipient of both the May Chidiac Award for Bravery in Journalism and the AIB Founders Award for Outstanding Achievement, and was awarded an Honorary master's degree in Photography from the University of Arts, Bournemouth.
 The film Walking Wounded: Return to the Frontline, won the Association for International Broadcasting (AIB) Award for Best International Current Affairs Documentary (2013) and the Foreign Press Association Award for TV Documentary Story of the Year (2013).